Constructive Distortion: Improving MLLMs with Attention-Guided Image Warping: Experiments

 \textbf{Baselines.} For a rigorous evaluation, beyond the base MLLMs, we also compare \ourmethodshort to \textit{four representative baselines for test-time visual intervention}.
-These baselines edit input image to guide MLLM attention directly at inference (see \figref{fig:attached_style_example} for visual examples).
+Baselines span strategies for editing input image to guide MLLM attention directly at inference (see \figref{fig:attached_style_example} for visual examples).

-$\bullet$~ \texttt{FGVP} ({Region Isolation via Masking}): applies semantic masks on the target region and reversely blurs the background or applies a green mask outside the target region.~\citep{yang2023fine}\\ $\bullet$~ \texttt{SoM} ({Visual Grounding with Explicit Markers}): segments the input image semantically using an off-the-shelf model, and labels each segment with a unique visual marker.~\citep{yang2023set}\\ $\bullet$~ \texttt{APIPrompting} ({Attention-Modulated Image Representation}): computes an attention heatmap using an auxiliary VLM, like LLaVA or CLIP, and overlays it onto the input image.~\citep{yu2024attention}\\ $\bullet$~ \texttt{ViCrop} ({Context Reduction through Attention-Guided Cropping}): crops images around regions of high saliency, based on the model's attention map.
-Notably, \texttt{ViCrop} takes two image input \ie both the original and the copped image.~\citep{zhang2025mllms}
+$\bullet$~ \texttt{FGVP}~\citep{yang2023fine} ({Region Isolation via Masking}): applies semantic masks on the target region and reversely blurs the background (or applies a green mask) outside the target region.\\ $\bullet$~ \texttt{SoM}~\citep{yang2023set} ({Visual Grounding with Explicit Markers}): segments the input image semantically using an off-the-shelf model, and labels each segment with a unique visual marker.\\ $\bullet$~ \texttt{APIPrompting}~\citep{yu2024attention} ({Attention-Modulated Image Representation}): computes an attention heatmap using an auxiliary VLM (LLaVA or CLIP), and overlays it onto the input image.\\ $\bullet$~ \texttt{ViCrop}~\citep{zhang2025mllms} ({Context Reduction through Attention-Guided Cropping}): crops images around regions of high saliency, based on the model's attention map.
+Notably, \texttt{ViCrop} takes two image input \ie both the original and the copped image.